GeT-TRiX/MA_Trix_App/README.md

 # Install dependencies, download last version of MATRiX from github and run matrix in one command :
 runGitHub('fsoubes/MA_Trix_App')
 ```
-This script can also be executed as following :
+You can also run the app as following :
 ```
 git clone https://github.com/fsoubes/MA_Trix_App
 chmod +x ./cmd.sh
 ./cmd.sh
 ```

-## Contact us
+## Contact

-If you have any comments, questions or suggestions, or need help to use MATRiX, dont hesitate to contact us at [Franck Soubès] (franck.soubes@inra.fr) or [Yannick Lippi] (yannick.lippi@inra.fr).
+For any questions, suggestions or if you need help to use MATRiX, dont hesitate to contact us at [Franck Soubès] (franck.soubes@inra.fr) or [Yannick Lippi] (yannick.lippi@inra.fr).

 ## Acknowledgements